allkern/stdbtool/README.md

 ### Real Xbox
 The process should be the same as in xemu, setup an FTP server on your Xbox, connect to it, and copy the generated `fffe0000` folder to `/E/TDATA/`.

-# Known issues
-This is the first iteration of this tool, expect things to break.
-However, issues are actively being investigated, here is a list of known issues:
-- The tool will not generate more than one soundtrack
-- A lot of songs don't get recognized by the Xbox

 # Building
 Thankfully, this is simple enough using a C++17-compatible compiler.
 ```
 git clone https://github.com/Lycoder/stdbtool
 cd stdbtool
-c++ main.cpp -o main -std=c++17
+c++ main.cpp -o main -std=c++17 -Istdb
 ```

-I try to comment the code as much as possible because I haven't been able to find a lot of documentation on this format, my aim is to make this code good enough to serve as a reference or documentation.
+I'm trying to comment the code as much as possible because I haven't been able to find a lot of documentation on this format, I'm aiming to make this code good enough to serve as a reference or documentation.